Rich Lauver is an electronic

 of Music, Rich continues to compose and record his own music, and has

-released five solo albums which are available on iTunes worldwide.
+released five solo albums, some of which are available on iTunes worldwide.

 In 2001 Rich Lauver released Trance Figures, a CD of music for